dn-m/Plan/AbstractMusicalModel.md

 #### Putting it together

-For example, an event with a staccato middle-c, at 'pp', performed by "Jill", playing `Tuba` could be entered as:
+We can enter the following:

+- "Jill" is playing `Tuba`.
+- She plays a `middle-c` with a `staccato` articulation at a `pp` dynamic.

+as:

 ```Swift
 let event = Event()